-Exams will be conducted online and outside of class time, using the CengageNOW software.
+Exams will be conducted online, using the CengageNOW software.
 Exams will have a time limit, which will be posted in CengageNOW.
 Exams will be scheduled in the appropriate week, and deadlines for completing the exams will be posted on the Blackboard "Class Schedule."